Piano Sonata No. 30 (Beethoven): Differences from the standard model

 Opus 109 differs from the "standard model" in several ways.
 Although written in three movements, it feels more like "two balanced movements", since the first movement is linked to the scherzo-like Prestissimo by holding down the pedal.
 The internal form of the first movement is based less on elaboration than on the contrasting juxtaposition of fast and slow, loud and soft, and major and minor.
 Hence the second movement takes on even more of the function usually assigned to the first movement, which would be in sonata-allegro form.
 Then the third movement is – most unusually for a sonata – a theme and variations.
 Thus the theme in the third movement takes on the role of the slow movement, which is usually the second movement in the standard model.
 Although the sonata is formally in three movements, many leading musicians and recordings make it sound like two movements by going into the second movement without a pause and then clearly separating the third movement.
 However, musicologists Jürgen Uhde, Richard Rosenberg, Udo Zilkens and Carl Dahlhaus divide the work into three movements in their detailed analyses.

 Analysis

 The three movements of this sonata are:

-A performance lasts about twenty minutes, of which the third movement takes more than half.
+A performance lasts about nineteen to twenty-one minutes, of which the third movement takes more than half.
 Overall, the sonata is endowed with abundant melody and interesting, complex harmony.